European growth as elusive as quicksilver

 ECB policymakers are also in no rush to move on to something new when they have not yet seen how their targeted loans and purchases of asset-backed securities are doing.

-"I don't think we should be pushed by the markets to produce a new programme at every meeting we have."
+"I don't think we should be pushed by the markets to produce a new program at every meeting we have."

 The bank will also be looking at the U.S. Federal Reserve's ending of QE and relatively hawkish tone for some spillover succour.
 The euro is down more than 1.5 percent against the dollar since the Fed meeting on Wednesday, and down more than 10 percent since May.